tilenkc/tilenkc/README.md

 - 👋 Hi, I’m @tilenkc
-- 👀 I’m interested in work
+- 👀 I’m interested in working on interesting projects
 - 🌱 I’m currently learning a bit of everything